-Each Poll watcher shall be a qualified and registered voter of St. Lucie County.
-Each candidate, political party and political committee shall designate, in writing, prior to noon of the second Tuesday preceding the election poll watchers for each polling room.
-Designations of poll watchers for early voting areas shall be submitted in writing to the Supervisor of Elections at least 14 days before early voting begins.
+In St. Lucie County, a poll watcher must be a registered voter of the county.
+Candidates, political parties and political committees must designate their poll watchers in writing before noon on the second Tuesday before the election.
+For early voting areas, the designations must be submitted to the Supervisor of Elections at least 14 days before early voting begins.

 WHERE DOES THE POLL WATCHER GET AUTHORITY AND APPROVAL?

-The Poll watcher gets his or her authority from F. S. 101.131.
-Upon receiving a poll watcher application, the Supervisor of Elections shall approve or disapprove the applicant for early voting, no later than 7 days before early voting begins.
-Poll watchers for Election Day polling rooms shall be approved or disapproved on or before the Tuesday before the election.
-The supervisor shall furnish to each election board a list of poll watchers designated and approved for the early voting areas or polling rooms.
+A poll watcher’s authority comes from Florida Statute 101.131.
+The Supervisor of Elections must approve or disapprove poll watcher applications for early voting no later than 7 days before early voting begins.
+Poll watchers for Election Day polling rooms must be approved or disapproved by the Tuesday before the election.
+The Supervisor of Elections must provide each election board with a list of approved poll watchers for early voting areas or polling rooms

 WHO CANNOT BE A POLL WATCHER?

 A candidate, sheriff, deputy sheriff, police officer, or any law enforcement officer is not allowed to serve as a poll watcher.